Auglaize County Sheriffs Office

 D.A.R.E.
 Deputy

-This year millions of school children around the world will benefit from D.A.R.E.
-(Drug Abuse Resistance Education), the highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.
-D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful that it is now being implemented in more than half of our nation's school districts and in more than 53 countries around the world.
-D.A.R.E. is a law enforcement officer-led series of classroom lessons that teaches children from kindergarten through 12th. grade how to resist peer pressure and live productive drug and violence-free lives.
+This year millions of school children around the world will benefit from D.A.R.E., the highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.
+Founded in 1983 in Los Angeles, it is now implemented in more than half of our nation's school districts and in more than 53 countries.
+D.A.R.E. is a law enforcement officer-led series of classroom lessons that teaches children from kindergarten through 12th grade how to resist peer pressure and live productive lives.

-The D.A.R.E. program in Auglaize County was established in St Marys City Schools in January of 1991, by Patrolman Scott Evans of the St Marys Police Department.
-In the fall of 1994, the program went countywide with Scott R. Evans becoming a Deputy with the Auglaize County Sheriff's Office, offering D.A.R.E. to all six school districts.
+The D.A.R.E. program in Auglaize County was established in St. Marys City Schools in January 1991.
+In the fall of 1994, the program went countywide, offering D.A.R.E. to all six school districts.

 Auglaize County Previous D.A.R.E.
 Officers